Twitter turns to academics to improve conversational health on the platform

 In March, Twitter called for proposals from researchers to see how they might approach the issue of analytics around the types and manner of conversations on Twitter.
 These proposals were thoroughly reviewed by Twitter employees from a variety of departments at the company, including Engineering, Product, Machine Learning, Data Science, Trust and Safety, Legal and Research.
 Twitter also says that the review committee was organized to include representatives from diverse groups across the company.
 (Reminder: less than 10 percent of Twitter employees are diverse, so it was likely a busy few months for those people.)

-Well, the review process is now over and Twitter has decided on two research teams, who will focus on two different issues.
+Well, the review process is now over and Twitter has decided on two research teams that will focus on two different issues.

 The first team, led by scholars from Leiden University, will look at how echo chambers form and their effect, as well as the difference between incivility and intolerance within Twitter conversations.
 The team — including Dr. Rebekah Tromble, Assistant Professor of Political Science at Leiden University, Dr. Michael Meffert at Leiden, Dr. Patricia Rossini and Dr. Jennifer Stromer-Galley at Syracuse University, Dr. Nava Tintarev at Delft University of Technology, and Dr. Dirk Hovy at Bocconi University — has found in past research that echo chambers can cause hostility and promote resentment towards those not having the same conversation.